 Ciprofloxacin XR also contains the following excipients: Crospovidone, magnesium stearate, anhydrous colloidal silica, succinic acid, hypromellose, macrogol 3350, titanium dioxide and purified water in bulk.

-Ciprofloxacin XR and Ciprofloxacin immediate-release tablets are not interchangeable.
-Ciprofloxacin XR should be administered orally once daily (Table 1).
+Ciprofloxacin and Ciprofloxacin immediate-release tablets are not interchangeable.
+Ciprofloxacin should be administered orally once daily (Table 1).

-- Ciprofloxacin XR tablets should be taken whole and not split, crushed, or chewed.
+- Ciprofloxacin tablets should be taken whole and not split, crushed, or chewed.